yannbouteiller/ift6135_representation_learning_assignment3/README.md

-# ift6135_representation_learning_assignment3
+# ift6135_assignment3

-Assignment 3 of Aaron Courville's Deep Learning course - Winter 2019
+This repository contains the source code Assignment 3 IFT6135.
+There is a jupyter notebook per problem.

+The weights used for plots and results can be found in the folder "weights/FINAL".

+Name of collaborators:

+- Yann Bouteiller
+- Abderrahim Khalifa
+- Amine Bellahsen
+- Sanae Lotfi